 “And of course, because all of our pieces are coming from different boutiques around the world, that adds complexity ….”
 Says Colin.

-They pulled it off.
+With the help of the DHL Account Manager who expertly handled the whole end-to-end process, they pulled it off.
 48 hours later, 50 outfits from vintage stores dotted across Europe were in La-la-land.
 Kim bought three.
 Paparazzi duly snapped her wearing a 1980s' Escada skirt, sourced by Open For Vintage, while on a Valentine’s date with Kanye West.
 A big boost for the young SME’s profile, landing the brand on the Daily Mail and E!.

 This was great news for the new company, helping to propel the brand to a new audience while simultaneously cementing their position as the go-to destination for standout vintage pieces to create a stir.
 Founded in 2015, this online shopping platform for pre-owned and pre-loved luxury fashion items now enables customers to buy from 60 boutiques across 12 countries, all in one place.